AreIsAndI/gws-super-resolution/README.md

 ## Results
 ### Model Performance
-In this section, the base and modified version of Super Resolution GAN will be shown below.
+In this section, the base and modified version of Super-Resolution GAN will be shown below.

 #### 1. Data Benchmark
 We used the following 10 custom images to measure all of the model performance.